villeinkinen/villeinkinen.github.io/_pages/home.md

 ---

 <!--

+Step-by-step instructions:

+Fork the minimal mistakes repo: https://github.com/mmistakes/minimal-mistakes

+Add the following line to Gemfile: gem "minimal-mistakes-jekyll"

+Make edits to _config.yml; add pics etc to assets folder

+Subpages: Add .md to _pages; make corresponding edits to _navigation.yml
+- See how the header is written in the .md documents

+Delete index.html; jekyll will now look for home.md in _pages

 How to make global edits to font size etc:
 - Navigate to assets/css/main.scss
 - See how I changed the font size for the archive class